wp-seopress/wp-seopress-public/readme.txt

 = Can I import my post and term metadata from other plugins? =

-You can import your metadata from <a href="https://www.seopress.org/support/guides/import-post-terms-metadatas-yoast-seo-seopress/">Yoast SEO</a>, <a href="https://www.seopress.org/support/guides/import-post-and-terms-metadatas-from-all-in-one-seo-to-seopress/">All In One SEO (AIO SEO)</a>, <a href="https://www.seopress.org/support/guides/import-post-and-terms-metadatas-from-the-seo-framework-to-seopress/">The SEO Framework (TSF)</a>, <a href="https://www.seopress.org/support/guides/import-post-metadatas-from-squirrly-to-seopress/">Squirrly</a> (post metas only, not terms), <a href="https://www.seopress.org/support/guides/import-post-terms-metadatas-rank-math-seo-seopress/">Rank Math</a>, <a href="https://www.seopress.org/support/guides/import-post-metadata-from-seo-ultimate-to-seopress/">SEO Ultimate (post metas only, not terms)</a> and <a href="https://www.seopress.org/support/guides/import-post-and-terms-metadata-from-wp-meta-seo-to-seopress/">WP Meta SEO</a> in one click to SEOPress without losing traffic.
+You can import your metadata from <a href="https://www.seopress.org/support/guides/import-post-terms-metadatas-yoast-seo-seopress/">Yoast SEO</a>, <a href="https://www.seopress.org/support/guides/import-post-and-terms-metadatas-from-all-in-one-seo-to-seopress/">All In One SEO (AIO SEO)</a>, <a href="https://www.seopress.org/support/guides/import-post-and-terms-metadatas-from-the-seo-framework-to-seopress/">The SEO Framework (TSF)</a>, <a href="https://www.seopress.org/support/guides/import-post-metadatas-from-squirrly-to-seopress/">Squirrly</a> (post metas only, not terms), <a href="https://www.seopress.org/support/guides/import-post-terms-metadatas-rank-math-seo-seopress/">Rank Math</a>, <a href="https://www.seopress.org/support/guides/import-post-metadata-from-seo-ultimate-to-seopress/">SEO Ultimate (post metas only, not terms)</a>, <a href="https://www.seopress.org/support/guides/import-post-and-terms-metadata-from-wp-meta-seo-to-seopress/">WP Meta SEO</a> and <a href="https://www.seopress.org/support/guides/import-post-and-terms-metadata-from-premium-seo-pack-to-seopress/">Premium SEO Pack</a> in one click to SEOPress without losing traffic.

 = How to use Google Tag Manager / Facebook Pixel with SEOPress? =